The Quitclaim Deed Nightmare

 You may have signed a Quitclaim Deed but you’re still on the hook for the mortgage!
 The first month your former spouse is late with a house payment both of your FICO scores will take a hit of approximately 100 points.

-If the house goes into foreclosure, both of your credit ratings will be destroyed for years to come.
+If the house goes into foreclosure, both of your credit ratings will be destroyed for years to come, and neither of you will be able to buy another home for several years.